Security-Onion-Solutions/securityonion-docs/cases.rst

 .. image:: images/cases-events.png
   :target: _images/cases-events.png

-You can drilldown into an event to see all fields in that event.
+For each event, you can click the icon on the far left of the row to drill and see all the fields included in that event.

 .. image:: images/cases-events-drilldown.png
   :target: _images/cases-events-drilldown.png